-Rethinking how we track bill of lading in shipping
+How to track bill of lading in shipping

 Unfortunately, the shipping industry is massive, and with so many moving parts, you’ve always got to factor in uncertainties and potential issues.
 This may never change.
-The main thing is that shippers know about these issues, so that they can plan accordingly.
+The main thing is that shippers know about these issues so that they can plan accordingly.
 Knowing where containers are, as well as their current status is infinitely helpful in pre-empting problems, keeping customers happy, and costs down.

 As we know, this age-old industry has been snail-like in adopting new methods, leaving many parties frustrated and permanently out of the loop.
 With so many players involved, it’s no wonder communication is difficult and often gets lost.
 Things are far from efficient.

-Thanks to recent innovations, there are ways to completely change how tracking is managed, with real time data collection, and automated tracking software.
+Thanks to recent innovations, there are ways to completely change how tracking is managed, with real-time data collection, and automated tracking software.

 The good news is, xChange has created such a service.